 8.We’re a little uncomfortable.
 We sold the bed.
 We’re sleeping on a mattress on the floor, a mattress that is 11 years old, stinks and needs replacing.
 Normal people would have bought a new one.
 We put up with it.

 9. Do I really want the world knowing my business?
-I’m not a journalist or a writer, yet I’m spilling my guts on the internet leaving my family open to all sorts of abuse.
+I’m not a journalist or a writer, yet I’m telling this story on the internet leaving my family open to all sorts of abuse.
 I started blogging as a personal challenge, to promote homeschooling and to stay in touch with my friends and family, but things snowballed.
 I’m not sure it’s a good thing.
 I need to grow a very tough skin.

-Now, I realise I sound like a spoilt, rich bitch.
+Now, I realise I sound spoilt.
 Plenty of people struggle financially and face all the above issues on a daily basis.
 I get that.